auth-global/self-documenting-cryptography/design-documents/g3p.md

 We recommend that a deployment of the G3P specify 4000 rounds of bcrypt, give or take a factor of four or so, corresponding to a traditional bcrypt cost parameter of 10-14.
 We also suggest cutting down the number of PHKDF rounds by an order of magnitude relative to PHKDF-PASSWORD, to about 20,000 rounds, give or take a factor of two or so.
 Note that each individual bcrypt round is significantly more expensive than an individual PHKDF round, so if you use these suggested parameters, the main computational cost is bcrypt.

-If the latency budget is increased to about one second or more, argon2 becomes one of the empircally best expenditures of latency among well-established password hash functions.
-As an alterative to significantly increasing the PHKDF and/or Bcrypt cost parameters, cybersecurity engineers should consider incorporating a memory-hard password hashing function such as argon2 into the larger hashing protocol.
+If the latency budget is increased to about one second or more, argon2 becomes one of the empirically best expenditures of latency among well-established password hash functions.
+As an alternative to significantly increasing the PHKDF and/or Bcrypt cost parameters, cybersecurity engineers should consider incorporating a memory-hard password hashing function such as argon2 into the larger hashing protocol.

 ```
 G3P-HASH : (